When the Cat's Away (1929 film)

-When the Cat's Away is a Mickey Mouse short animated film first released on May 3, 1929, as part of the Mickey Mouse film series.
-It was directed by Walt Disney and animated by Ub Iwerks and Ben Sharpsteen.
+When the Cat's Away is a 1929 American animated short film directed by Walt Disney.
+It is the sixth film of the Mickey Mouse film series.
+It was animated by Ub Iwerks and Ben Sharpsteen.
 It was the sixth Mickey Mouse short to be produced, the third of that year.
 In this cartoon, Mickey and Minnie are the size of regular mice, and Tom Cat is the size of a person.
+It was released on May 3, 1929 by Celebrity Productions.
+Columbia Pictures reissued the film after Walt Disney Productions switched distributors.